 QC your field data and submit all final field data to NOC/NAMC

-- QC and send final DIMA for terrestrial projects.
+- Complete final QC for terrestrial projects.

 - For lotic projects, final data should be QCed and submitted after each trip but make sure the last trip’s worth of data has been submitted.
 Additionally verify that NAMC has received all field data by consulting the appropriate columns the design tracking file.